 Many employees worldwide use their personal mobile devices (smartphones, tablets, laptops etc.) for both official and leisure purposes.
 According to a Deloitte survey, 42% of German employees use their personal smartphones to do official work.
-It is because, generally, it’s easier to perform certain tasks remotely via a mobile device.
+This is because, generally, it’s easier to perform specific tasks remotely via a mobile device.
 Personal mobile devices are primarily used for official tasks such as e-mailing, scheduling appointments, attending meetings, and communicating via instant messages.

 In Q3 2020, Kaspersky mobile protective solutions blocked 16 million attacks on mobile devices, an increase of 2.2 million on Q2 2020.